zaiah-dj/nw/README.md

 </p>

 <p>
-Fortunately, there is more to the story.  nw tries pretty hard to abstract the process of network communication.
-To make it easy to write apps that can handle networking, nw breaks up the server loop into four distinct parts.
+Fortunately, there is more to the story.  tmnw tries pretty hard to abstract the process of network communication.
+To make it easy to write apps that can handle networking, tmnw breaks up the server loop into four distinct parts.
 This way, you don't even have to write your own event loop.
 You are just writing handlers that plug in to said loop at different parts of the process.
 </p>